Kansas boy ready for Super Bowl and Valentine’s Day - NewsBreak

 Ryken, a preschooler in the Great Bend area, created a Valentine’s Day box for school modeled after Chiefs quarterback Patrick Mahomes.

 His mom, Amanda Stricker, is calling it “Ryken Mahomes.”
-Better Business Bureau warns of Valentine’s Day scams
+How saying ‘Go Chiefs!’ can get you free popcorn in Topeka

 “When Ryken picked this for his Valentine’s box because it was funny, I laughed and said, ‘YES PLEASE!’
 But we had to put our own spin on it,” Amanda said.